elastic/elasticsearch-rails/README.md

 * Integration with Rails' instrumentation framework
 * Templates for generating example Rails application

-Elasticsearch client and Ruby API is provided by the **[opensearch-ruby](https://github.com/opensearch-project/opensearch-ruby)** project.
+OpenSearch client and Ruby API is provided by the **[opensearch-ruby](https://github.com/opensearch-project/opensearch-ruby)** project.

 ## Installation